Carl-Henric/ms3/README.md

 ![header](static/images/header1.png)
 # Ad Reviewer - MS3
-### Ad Reviewer is as service that I missed when I worked at ad agencys earlier.
+#### Ad Reviewer is as service that I missed when I worked at ad agencys earlier.
 It is a easy to use service that let clients proof/correct ads form the agencys without e-mails sending back and fourth.
 It is easy to use and with right tweaks it could be a great tool for ad agencys.
-### Ad agencys can add content for Google Ads and then their clients can approve or comment them, instead of sending emails.
+#### Ad agencys can add content for Google Ads and then their clients can approve or comment them, instead of sending emails.
 This kind of service is needed because there is nothing simillar for what I have seen.
 It makes the process of making ads more efficent and ensures that the correct ads will be published on time.
 [Watch live here](https://ms3-ch.herokuapp.com/)
 ----
 ## UX
 ## Project Goals
-Tha main goal with this project was to build a service that filled a need, both for ad agencys and their clients.
+The main goal with this project was to build a service that filled a need, both for ad agencys and their clients.
 To build something that could save both time and money for people.

 ## User/client Goals
-* As a client, I want to have the abbility to approve tha ad suggestions i like, and comment with feedback instead of sending e-mails.
+* As a client, I want to have the abbility to approve the ad suggestions i like, and comment with feedback instead of sending e-mails.

 ## User/Client stories
 * As a client, I want it to be easy for me to registrate.